vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Oct 21 03:14:04 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sat Oct 22 03:28:03 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER